AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 </p>

 > [!WARNING]
-> I have recently been contacted several times about the status of this project.
+> I have recently been contacted to ask about the status of this project.
 Maintaining this report and all the tools that make this project work is time and resource consuming.
-If you wish to keep this project alive support the develoment of this project by donating through ko-fi!
+If you want to keep this project alive, support its development by donating through ko-fi.

 <p align="center">
     <a href='https://ko-fi.com/F1F8DEV80' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://ko-fi.com/img/githubbutton_sm.svg' border='0' alt='Want to keep alive this project?
 Support me on Ko-fi' /></a>